Cpstrommen/VQGAN-CLIP/README.md

 ```

 Image size is heavily dependant on avaliable VRAM, adjust the `-s 400 400` tag accordingly to accomodate avaliable hardware.
 Furthermore the tag `-ii /path_to/starting_image` can be used to set a starting image for VQGAN.

+Runtime of each generated image will print at the end of each run, logging can be added for multiple successive generations.